citysciencelab/cut-mobilities-of-care-masterportal/doc/sensorThings.md

 });
 ```

-Please note that messages are not received like when using "subscribe", but will come in via an `on(message)` event.
+Please note that Messages are not received when using "subscribe", but will come in via an `on(message)` event.

 The `on(message)` event's messages must be redirected to your processes with help of the supplied topics.